 A significant portion of our revenues has been derived from test preparation courses.
 The success of our test preparation courses depends on the continued use of admissions and assessment tests by educational institutions and governmental authorities both in China and abroad.
 If the use of admissions and assessment tests declines or falls out of favor with educational institutions, government authorities and other entities, the markets for our test preparation courses will shrink and our business may be materially and adversely affected.
-For example, in early 2005, the PRC Ministry of Education started reforming the CET 4 and CET 6 exams, which, among other things, will limit these exams only to college students starting from 2007.
-As a result, the total number of students who started our CET 4 and CET 6 exam preparation courses decreased from approximately 180,000 in calendar year 2004 to approximately 140,000 in calendar year 2005.
-However, the number of students who started our CET 4 and CET 6 exam preparation courses decreased from approximately 180,000 in calendar year 2006 increased slightly as compared to 2005.
+For example, in early 2005, the PRC Ministry of Education started reforming the CET 4 and CET 6 exams, which, among other things, limits these exams only to college students starting from 2007.
+As a result, the total number of students who started our CET 4 and CET 6 exam preparation courses in calendar year 2004 to approximately 140,000 in calendar year 2005.
+However, the number of students who started our CET 4 and CET 6 exam preparation courses in calendar year 2006 increased slightly as compared to 2005.
+In 2007, the number of students who enrolled in our CET 4 and CET 6 exam preparation courses increased to approximately 190,000.
 We are currently not aware of any other proposed reforms by the PRC regulatory authorities concerning admissions and assessment tests that would materially and adversely affect our domestic test preparation business.

 Books and Others.
 We distribute and sell books and other educational materials developed or licensed by us through our own distribution channels, which consist of our bookstores and websites, and also through third-party distributors.
 We normally provide books and other educational materials that are required for our courses and do not separately charge students for these items.
 We recognize revenues from sales of books and other educational materials when the products are sold to end customers.
-As we believe successful content development is important to the success of our business in China, we intend to continuously enhance the quality and breadth of our education content offerings and distribute more books and other educational materials through our own bookstores, as well as third-party distributors, including over 18 bookstores.
+As we believe successful content development is important to the success of our business in China, we intend to continuously enhance the quality and breadth of our education content offerings and distribute more books and other educational materials through our own bookstores, as well as third-party distributors, including over 5,000 bookstores.
 Accordingly, we expect revenues from sales of books and other educational materials to continue to increase in the future.